 Relative humidity and temperature

-Paper, like many materials, can be damaged or weakened by changing levels of relative humidity and temperature.
-When humidity is high it can become discoloured and lose flexibility.
+Paper can be damaged or weakened by changing levels of relative humidity and temperature.
+When humidity is high, paper can become discoloured and lose flexibility.

-Store paper in cool, dry places - avoid using basements or attics for display and storage.
+Store paper in cool, dry places – avoid using basements or attics for display and storage.
 Take precautionary steps such as installing insulation, low level heating, or dehumidifiers in rooms that are naturally humid.

-Our in-depth guide to lighting your displays goes into detail about reducing light damage.
+Our guide to lighting your displays provides details on how to reduce light damage.
 Light can fade inks and watercolours on paper, especially over extended periods of time or under high intensity.
 Store all paper items in the dark to avoid this.

-For display purposes, there are precautions you can take to minimise light damage.
-Pay particular attention to ultraviolet (UV) radiation, that is present in all light but unnecessary for viewing items.
+There are precautions you can take to minimise light damage when displaying paper.
+Pay particular attention to ultraviolet (UV) radiation, which is present in all light but is unnecessary for viewing items.

-- Expose the light for only 100,000 lux hours a year, removing the item from display once it exceeds that time or turning pages regularly if the paper items is a book.
+- Expose paper to light for only 100,000 lux hours a year.
+Remove the item from display once it exceeds that time, or carefully turn pages regularly if the paper item is a book.

 - Rotate paper items in and out of storage to reduce exposure hours.

-- Block out all light outside of visitors hours.
+- Block out all light outside of visitor hours.

 - Limit the amount of daylight in a room as artificial light is easier to control.